gabssnake/observablehq-docs/docs/security/data-security-and-privacy.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 90%"
+    class="screenshot w-90"
-    src="/security/cell-anatomy.png" alt="A screenshot of a cell in an Observable notebook, showing a text input field at the top and the gray source code of the cell below."
+    src="./assets/cell-anatomy.png" alt="A screenshot of a cell in an Observable notebook, showing a text input field at the top and the gray source code of the cell below."
   />
 </figure>